 - Punta de Palma Beach Attractions – Watersports, beach football, and kayaking

-Located in Izabal, Puerto Barrios, Punta de Palma is an ambient atmosphere with a setting capable of ranking among the planet’s best beaches.
+Located in Izabal, Puerto Barrios, Punta de Palma has an ambient atmosphere with a setting capable of ranking among the planet’s best beaches.

-There’s no shortage of events to partake in when you’re out in Punta de Palma.
+There’s no shortage of events to partake in in Punta de Palma.

 Water sports, beach football, and more are available mainly in the summer and late months.

 Numerous resorts and other relaxation spots to help you turn up the fun are scattered around this beach.

 |5||Playa Quehueche Beach||Livingston||January – May||Swimming, sunbathing|